QuentinDstl/p_scrap/README.md

 │   └── chromedriver.exe
 ├── templates
 │   └── ...     # templates for scraping data from a website
-├── .config     # file with user configuration
+├── .config     # file with general configuration
-├── .env        # file with general configuration
+├── .env        # file with user configuration
-├── .gitignore  # file with all the ignored files in git ├── scrap.exe   # file with the compiled main program ├── scrap.py    # file with the main program
+├── .gitignore  # file with all the ignored files for git ├── webscraper.exe   # file with the compiled main program ├── webscraper.py    # file with the main program
 ├── README.md   # file with general information
 └── requirements.txt # file with all the dependencies
 ```